digitalfortress-tech/ad-rotator/README.md

 A fast, light-weight and highly configurable JS library to rotate advertisements.

 **Ad-rotator.js**
-- allows you to display advertisements to adblock users as well
-- is a highly-performant library built using pure Javascript
+- is a highly-performant library in pure Javascript
 - has NO DEPENDENCIES :D
-- supports advertisements in different sizes with many custom configuration options
+- allows you to **display advertisements to adblock users** as well
 - allows custom dynamic advertisements to be injected
 - a light-weight library, only [![](http://img.badgesize.io/https://cdn.jsdelivr.net/npm/ad-rotator?compression=gzip)](https://cdn.jsdelivr.net/npm/ad-rotator) minified and gzipped
+- supports advertisements in different sizes with many custom configuration options
-- Responsive/Optimised for mobiles/tablets
+- Responsive/Optimised for mobiles & tablets
-- has built-in support for _sticky_ advertisements
+- has built-in support for **_sticky_ advertisements**
 - is completely free and open source

 ---